-Whilst getting ready for your cruise with P&O Cruises, laundry may not be top of your list.
-You don’t want to be spending too much precious holiday time doing laundry.
-Here’s the complete guide to P&O Cruises Laundry with tips and tricks to save you time and money.
+You don’t want to be spending too much precious holiday time doing laundry so here’s the complete guide to P&O Cruises Laundry with tips and tricks to save you time and money.

 Laundry Services on P&O Cruises

 P&O Cruises offers two main laundry services on all of its ships:

 - Self-service launderettes

 Let’s take a look at both options in more detail in this guide.

 If you don’t fancy doing your own laundry on your P&O cruise (or you have a garment that needs specialist cleaning), you can use the onboard laundry service.
 To do this, simply complete the form and leave it in your cabin for your room steward to collect.

 Laundry will be returned to your cabin within two days as long as you leave it for your cabin steward before 10.00am.

 There are three options available depending on the item and the type of cleaning required: